RHash67/fbii-xl2t/_circuit/README.md

 I would eventually like to make a permanent circuit using SMT components and housing the interface in an enclosure of some sort.
 I wouldn’t need a display (would instead rely on a GUI for this purpose), so I might also be able to use a smaller microprocessor board.

-5/21/2020

-The serial tx/rx pins will be used for communication with a Raspberry Pi.
+Serial tx/rx pins will be used for communication between the arduino and Raspberry Pi.
 I have decided that it is easier to develop a web-based server app on a RPi than it is with an Arduino.
 The Arduino is better suited for signal processing.
 Since the RPi uses 3.3V signal interfacing, I will need to use 3.3V type Arduino and modify the circuit accordingly.

-5/23/2020

-Modified the circuit and arduino code to use NPN type transistors instead of rail-to-rail op amps.
-NPN transistors are less expensive, and easier to connect..
-I had to modify my original code when I did this, since the signals to the arduino are now inverted (i.e. when the clock/data signal is high, the transistors turn on and pulls the incoming arduino signal low).

-6/2/2020

-In my experiments with developing a web-based interface using a Raspberry Pi, I discovered that a python program running on the RPi is fast enough to capture the data waveform and send keypresses to the alarm system.
-Therefore, I will not be using an Arduino as an interface - the RPi will handle both the data capture/send and the web interface.
-The circuit is basically the same - the clock, data, and shunt wires would just connect to the RPi GPIO pins instead of an Arduino.
-Also, the serial connection would not be needed.

-Using an Arduino might be suitable for developing a (less expensive) local interface to the alarm system.
+I experimented with using the Raspberry Pi as both the signal processing and web server functions.
+The RPi could capture the signals most of the time, but there were occasional timing errors in the capture.
+I think the GPIO functions in the RPi python are not meant for accurate timing/control functions.
+This further supported the decision to stay with a separate processor for data capture.